beardog108/youandme/README.md

 `$ pip install youandme`

+You also need a recent Tor daemon in executable path.
+0.4 Tor is what is tested. https://www.torproject.org/download/tor/

 # why

 In normal socket connections, Eve can see when Alex and Bob communicate and the size of their communications.